 The age-old war between the dragon, the woman and her offspring is our focus in this 17th study through Revelation, stopping at chapter 12 today.
 A recording will be uploaded to Shofar’s Youtube channel.

-If Jesus is victorious, and Satan is defeated, why are things so bad?
-This was the question that whirled in the minds of the oppressed believers in John’s day – the question that gets answered clearly in chapter 12.
+If Jesus is victorious, and Satan is defeated, why are things in such a bad way?
+This was the question that rung in the minds of the oppressed believers in John’s day – the question that gets answered clearly in chapter 12.
 The first half of the Revelation focused on the reality of the church (ch 1-3), God’s throne room and Christ’s unfolding reign played out on earth (ch 6-11).
 Chapter 12 reveals the cosmic battle in heaven which results in the chaos on earth and persecution of the saints.

 Three characters are introduced in this sign: the woman, the great red dragon, and the male child.
 Who are they?